Mountaineer569/RepData_PeerAssessment1/PA1_template.md

 activity4 <- mutate(activity3, daycat = ifelse(grepl('^S',activity3$dayofweek)==TRUE,"weekend","weekday"))
 ```

-2. Make a panel plot containing a time series plot (i.e. type = "l") of the 5-minute interval
+*2. Make a panel plot containing a time series plot (i.e. type = "l") of the 5-minute interval
 (x-axis) and the average number of steps taken, averaged across all weekday days
 or weekend days (y-axis).
 Calculate statistics for day category (weekday or weekend).
-The sum will be used in the graphs.
+The daily mean will be used in the graph.

 ```r
 daycatstats <- ddply(activity4, .(interval,daycat), summarize,